 IIPH Featured Research

-Kimberly Fairman is studying how a provincial ban of hunting caribou in the Northwest Territories due to climate change is having an impact on the traditional culture of Indigenous peoples in Tlicho - Collaborative strategy for food security in Nunavik
+Kimberly Fairman is studying how a provincial ban of hunting caribou in the Northwest Territories due to climate change is having an impact on the traditional culture of Indigenous Peoples in Tlicho - Collaborative strategy for food security in Nunavik

 Mark O’Connor and Léa Laflamme are initiating discussions between researchers and Inuit residents in Nunavik to better understand the impact of climate change on food security and health in the region - Promoting food security in Nunavut